tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/回调事件消息通知/推断流事件通知_intl_en.md

-After an LVB feature is enabled, you can configure the registered callback domain name in the push callback template to have the LVB backend call back the push result.
+After an CSS feature is enabled, you can configure the registered callback domain name in the push callback template to have the CSS backend call back the push result.
-You need to understand how to receive messages on Tencent Cloud LVB before reading this document.
+You need to understand how to receive messages on Tencent Cloud CSS before reading this document.
 For more information, please see [How to Receive Event Notification](https://intl.cloud.tencent.com/document/product/267/38080).

 ## Stream Push/Interruption Event Parameter Description